Consult with Sanford Horowitz, experienced domestic violence attorneys in Santa Barbara, CA

 members, such as children or elderly relatives.While domestic violence is an important issue, some unscrupulous parties in family law cases have discovered that a false allegation of domestic violence can be a powerful sword rather than a shield of protection.
 Because allegations often involve a “he said-she said” scenario with no other witnesses, allegations of domestic violence are particularly susceptible to abuse.

-Sanford and Christy Horowitz criminal defense have handled thousands of criminal matters and are experienced at fettering out false allegations.
-They recognize that parties to family law dispute may exaggerate or fabricate claims of domestic violence to seek restraining
+Sanford Horowitz criminal defense have handled thousands of criminal matters and are experienced at fettering out false allegations.
+He recognizes that parties to family law dispute may exaggerate or fabricate claims of domestic violence to seek restraining

 orders, residential kick-out orders and the majority of parenting time.
-Whether attacking the credibility of the complaining witness or exposing unlawful conduct by police, Sanford and Christy Horowitz are highly skilled and will leave no stone unturned when representing
+Whether attacking the credibility of the complaining witness or exposing unlawful conduct by police, Sanford Horowitz highly skilled and will leave no stone unturned when representing

 individuals facing domestic violence charges.